Denmark in the Eurovision Song Contest 2008: Semi-finals

 The two semi-finals took place on 12 and 19 January 2008 at the DR Studio 5 in Copenhagen.
-The top four of each semi-final advanced to the final based on a public vote.
+The top four of each semi-final advanced to the final based on a public televote.
 In addition to the performances of the competing entries, Aura and The Loft performed as the interval acts during the first semi-final, while Hej Matematik and Juanes performed as the interval acts during the second semi-final.

 Wildcard selection

 Listeners of DR P3 and DR P4 were able to vote for the songs competing in their respective groups between 21 and 25 January 2008.
-The song with the most votes in each group that advanced to the final were announced on 25 January 2008.
+The song with the most votes in each group that advanced to the final were announced on 25 January 2008 during the radio programmes Mondo on P3 and Brødrene on P4.

 Final

 The final took place on 2 February 2008 at the Forum Horsens in Horsens.
 The running order was determined by DR and announced on 24 January 2008.
-The winner, "All Night Long" performed by Simon Mathew, was selected solely by a public vote.
+The winner, "All Night Long" performed by Simon Mathew, was selected solely by a public televote.
 The voting results of each of Denmark's five regions were converted to points which were distributed as follows: 4, 6, 8, 10 and 12 points.
 In addition to the performances of the competing entries, Anna David as well as Jamie Scott and the Town performed as the interval acts.